gregnordin/notes_to_self/Blender/notes-Blender.md

 - Single finger drag away from original object and you'll have a 2nd object that you can place
 - To more finely position object when it is selected, go into Object Properties and type in coordinates for x, y, z

+## Python Scripting

+- Start Blender from the terminal command line so that print statements will put their output in this terminal window: `/Applications/Blender.app/Contents/MacOS/Blender &`
+- Select `Scripting` from menu along top left of window.
+This puts the interface into a scripting-friendly state.
+- Click on the `+ New` button of the Text Editor to bring up a new text editor window.
+- Type `print('hello world')` in text editor.
+- Run by clicking the run icon of the Text Editor or hitting `cmd-p` (`alt-p` on Windows) while mouse is anywhere within text editor window.

 ## Animation